anodynos/uRequire/readme.md

 ### The JavaScript Universal Module Converter

-All documentation is moved to the wiki and soon @ http://urequire.org
+All documentation is moved to the wiki and http://urequire.org

 # License
 The MIT License